ElementoLab/imcpipeline/README.md

 ### Running on your data

 To run the pipeline on real data, one simply needs to specify input and output directories.
-A trained `ilastik` model can be provided or
+A trained `ilastik` model can be provided and if not, the user will be prompted to train it.

 ```
 imcpipeline \